elamelephant/terraform_modules/README.md

 }
 ```
-> ⚠️ **Note:** “Please refer the example folder to get more information about the sample code”
+> ⚠️ **Note:** “Please refer to the example folder to get more information about the sample code”